-The term “gentrification story” does not refer to a monolithic genre.
+The term gentrification story does not refer to a monolithic genre.
 Urban transformation has been explored through coming-of-age narratives, detective thrillers, comedies of manners, romances, social novels, and historical fictions.
 Nor does a singular modality pertain.
-Although satire has been an important recurring mode in novels from Desperate Characters and L. J. Davis’ A Meaningful Life (1971) through to twenty-first century texts such as Them and Lucinda Rosenfeld’s Class (2017), it is but one of many modes employed in the dissection of gentrifier culture and its casualties.
+Although satire has been an important recurring mode in novels from Desperate Characters and L. J. Davis’s A Meaningful Life (1971) through to twenty-first-century texts such as Them and Lucinda Rosenfeld’s Class (2017), it is but one of many modes employed in the dissection of gentrifier culture and its casualties.
 The Gothic, detective fiction’s saturnine ancestor, emerges in crime fiction interested in the inequality attendant on gentrification, a prime example being the work of Thomas Boyle.
 His Only the Dead Know Brooklyn (1986) ends with a central character, who has recently survived the attentions of a psychopathic murderer, lying in a Park Slope brownstone, disturbed “by the intermittent sounds of his next-door neighbor stripping paint from his cherrywood shutters, punctuated by water dripping from the toilet bowl into a bucket.”
 Here, the very work of renovation, the implied fetishization of architectural features considered “authentic” (a key, contested term in all discussions of gentrification, as we shall see) is rendered grotesque, uncanny.

 If the history of gentrification fiction has a strong realist line, befitting stories concerned with the material aspects of urban change – brownstone renovation, school zones, retail choices – it is a realism often inflected by magical ostranenie, fabulism, hauntings and comically exaggerated picturesque.
 These modes offer revealing insights into affective experiences and perceptions of gentrification, the structures of feeling engendered by material alterations in the urban environment, as well as implying resistance to a conception of gentrification as capitalist realism.
 Thus they provide means of discussing complex negotiations between structure and agency or, as Raymond Williams argues, between external social formations already established and understood, and “the kind of feeling and thinking which is indeed social and material, but each in an embryonic phase before it can become fully articulate.”
 And so the rusalka (a mermaid from Slavic folk tales) who magically appears to help the protagonist of Amy Shearn’s motherhood comedy The Mermaid of Brooklyn (2013) after her husband’s disappearance, also hypostasizes her anxieties about class and racial conflicts in Park Slope, Brooklyn.
-Likewise, the magic ring that confers invisibility upon white kid Dylan Ebdus, protagonist of Jonathan Lethem’s The Fortress of Solitude (2003), and the power of flight upon his black friend Mingus Rude, expresses Dylan’s as-yet unarticulated guilt at the whitening of Gowanus as it becomes Boerum Hill.
+Likewise, the magic ring that confers invisibility upon white kid Dylan Ebdus, protagonist of Jonathan Lethem’s The Fortress of Solitude (2003), and the power of flight upon his black friend Mingus Rude, expresses Dylan’s as yet unarticulated guilt at the whitening of Gowanus as it becomes Boerum Hill.
 More broadly, in Matt Godbey’s terms, it speaks to “the complex relationship between gentrification, race, and middle-class white identity” in Lethem’s novel.
 Similarly, the ghosts that populate Ivy Pochoda’s Visitation Street (2013) represent the histories of communities in danger of being occluded as Red Hook gentrifies.